jhardenberg/plasimauto/README.md

     eq=<lat>        If set and different than 0 will introduce an equatorial continent betwwn latitudes +/-<lat>.
-Has to be combined with <aqua>. nlev=<nlev>     Sets th number of vertical levels (default 10) res=<res>       Sets horizontal resolution Options: t21, t31, t42, t63 (default t21) years=<years>   Overrides "\$YEARS" and sets length of run
+Has to be combined with <aqua>. nlev=<nlev>     Sets th number of vertical levels (default 10) res=<res>       Sets horizontal resolution Options: t21, t31, t42, t63 (default t21) years=<years>   Overrides `$YEARS` and sets length of run

 ### Postprocessing

-The script `post.sh` will perform postprocessing of selected experiments.
+The script `examples/testpost.sh` will perform postprocessing of selected experiments.
 The new command `post` has the following syntax:

     post jobid var year1/year2

     Where:

     jobid    is the jobid of the experiment var      is the variable name (al and pr are derived automatically) year1 and year2 specify the period in which to perform the analysis